-From September 2021, Q Lab UK will be working on a new project, in partnership with NHSX.
-Together we’ll explore how to build staff and patient trust and confidence in technology-enabled remote monitoring, so that it can be scaled across the health and care system.
+In November 2021, Q Lab UK began working on a new project with the NHS, in partnership for digital health and care.
+Together we are exploring how to build staff and patient trust and confidence in technology-enabled remote monitoring, so that it can be scaled across the health and care system.

 Q Lab UK offers a bold new approach to making progress on health and care challenges.
 Working on a single challenge, we bring together organisations and individuals from across the UK to pool what is known about a topic, uncover new insights and develop and test ideas.
 Previous projects have focussed on peer support, and mental health and persistent back and neck pain.

 Find out more about the topic and how you can take part.

 - Why are we looking at technology-enabled remote monitoring?